akymenko-m/ice-cream-project/README.md

   map, a franchise application form.
 - The functions of opening/closing modal windows, gallery slider, mobile menu are implemented with JS.

+# Setup

+- Clone the repository to your local machine.
+- Open the project in VSCode.
+Install the project's dependencies in the terminal with the npm install command.
+- Start development mode by running the npm start command.
+- Go to http://localhost:1234 in your browser.